 Copper sinks can have a smooth finish or hammered finish.
 When deciding between these finishes there are a couple things to keep in mind.
 The first is your style preference.
-A smooth finished sink usually has a modernist or contemporary styling.
+A smoothly finished sink usually has a modernist or contemporary styling.
 A hammered sink has a warm, hand-crafted appeal.

 Second, think about how the sink will be used.
 A smooth surface copper sink is a bit more difficult to maintain because fingerprints and scratches will show.
 The hammered surface sink will be more forgiving.
 Bumps from pots and pans can mar a smooth surface, but will not show on a hammered surface.

 A great example of copper’s patina process can be seen in the Statue of Liberty.
-Lady Liberty’s skin and gown is made from 3/32 inch thick copper sheeting (about the thickness of two pennies together).
+Lady Liberty’s skin and gown are made from 3/32 inch thick copper sheeting (about the thickness of two pennies together).
 When it was first assembled in New York harbor it had not yet oxidized.
 Over the years standing in the harsh elements of the harbor it has oxidized and today is most recognizable with its verdigris patina.

 A copper sink can be made with its own natural patina or an applied patina.
 Copper Sinks Online offers four beautiful patinas: